 Isn’t air conditioning in the 360 Big Top contrary to your sustainability efforts?

-All the energy used at C2 Montréal is from hydroelectric power—no generator is used during the event.
-The whole site is air-conditioned for your and our speakers’ comfort, but we ensure doors are kept closed as much as possible.
+All the energy used at C2 Montréal is from hydroelectric power, allowing us to limit usage of fossil fuel-powered generators.
+The whole site is air conditioned for your and our speakers’ comfort, but we ensure doors are kept closed as much as possible.

 Why do you use disposable dishes?

-A lot of the dishes used onsite are reusable, and Nespresso provides participants with reusable cups that will be recovered after the event.
+A lot of the dishes used onsite are reusable.
 All remaining non-reusable glasses, dishes and utensils are either recyclable or compostable.
 Sorting stations on the Plaza and the Dock ensure that the various types of matter are properly separated.

 Don’t single-use coffee pods create a lot of waste?